varusan/pleroma/docs/installation/openbsd_en.md

 Pleroma requires a reverse proxy, OpenBSD has relayd in base (and is used in this guide) and packages/ports are available for nginx (www/nginx) and apache (www/apache-httpd).
 Independently of the reverse proxy, [acme-client(1)](https://man.openbsd.org/acme-client) can be used to get a certificate from Let's Encrypt.

 #### Creating the pleroma user
-Pleroma will be run by a dedicated user, \_pleroma.
+Pleroma will be run by a dedicated user, `pleroma`.
 Before creating it, insert the following lines in login.conf:
 ```
 pleroma:\
 	:datasize-max=1536M:\